reivax-boucoi/PCB_Christmas_Tree/README.md

 #### Layout

-To keep this project cheap, the goal is to fit the whole layout on a 10x10cm 2 layer board, which JLCPCB famously offers at 2$ for 5pcs.
-Decision was made to split the tree in 2 halves that would then be soldered back together, to get a bit of extra height.
+To keep this project cheap, the goal was to fit the whole layout on a 10x10cm 2 layer board, which JLCPCB famously offers at 2$ for 5pcs.
+Decision was made to split the tree in 2 halves that would then be soldered back together, to get a bit extra height.

 For the 1st time I experimented with using the different layers (bare FR4 material, bare copper, copper+soldermask, bare soldermask and silkscreen) to make a somewhat artistic result.
 For more info on the colors you can get when playing with PCBs I would recommend visiting [this page](https://github.com/Hanqaqa/PCB_Color_Palette).